cupake01/X-SigResearch2021-JohnsonLab/README.md

 ## X-SigResearch2021-JohnsonLab

-These are progression folders and contain similar code :)
+These are progression folders and contain code from previous numbered folders :)

 These are the files I worked on During X-Sig Research 2021:)